ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 * A relay operates the Oblivious Relay Resource
 * A server operates both the Oblivious Gateway Resource and the Target Resource

-Connections between the Client, Oblvious Relay Resource, and Oblivious Gateway Resource MUST use HTTPS in order to provide unlinkability in the presence of a network observer.
+Connections between the Client, Oblivious Relay Resource, and Oblivious Gateway Resource MUST use HTTPS in order to provide unlinkability in the presence of a network observer.
 The scheme of the Encapsulated Request determines what is used between the Oblivious Gateway and Target Resources, though using HTTPS is